galyona/website/_posts/2019-04-27-making-the-most.md

 author: "Gal"
 ---

-(This is a writeup of talk  of the same name I gave at the Weizmann Math & CS Women's Forum on March 26th, 2019.)

 As we all know, the internet is an incredible body of knowledge.
 To put things in perspective: today, anyone with internet access (be it in the US or in Malaysia) has -- at their fingertips -- access to a body of knowledge that even the most well-positioned scholar of a mere century ago couldn’t reach in a year.
 Yet, simultaneously, as we also know well, it is also home to the world’s largest collection of cat video compilations.
 I am by all means **not** taking the perspective that using the internet to educate yourself is *good* and for watching cat videos is *bad*.
 Therefore, a better title for this post would come with the following disclaimer: how to best “unlock” the amazing potential of the internet,  if -- and when -- you want to.